Red-legged crake

 The red-legged crake (Rallina fasciata) is a waterbird in the rail and crake family, Rallidae.

 Description

 It is a medium-large crake (length 24 cm).
 Its head, neck and breast red-brown, paler on throat.
 Its upper parts are grey-brown.
 Underparts and underwings are barred black and white.
 Its bill is green and its legs are red.

 Distribution and habitat

-Found in far north-eastern India, eastern Bangladesh, Burma, Thailand, Malay Peninsula, Borneo and Indonesia.
-It is recorded as a vagrant to north-western Australia.
-It is located in dense vegetation close to permanent wetlands.
+Found in far north-eastern India, eastern Bangladesh, Burma, Thailand, Malaysia, Singapore, the Philippines and Indonesia.
+It has also been recorded as a vagrant to north-western Australia, Lanyu near Taiwan, and Palau.
+It is located in dense vegetation close to permanent wetlands, from paddy fields to dense rainforest.
+It is partly migratory, but the nature of its movements are poorly understood.